divya-mohan0209/me/docs/projects.md

 Here's the [GitHub link](https://github.com/divya-mohan0209/talks) with the presentations & video links updated of talks I have delivered so far.

-While I'm happy to speak at your event, I want to ensure I'm using the platform I'm being given conscientiously.
+While I'm happy to speak at your event, I want to ensure I'm using the platform given to me conscientiously.
 Therefore, I'd request you to read the [Speaker Rider](https://github.com/divya-mohan0209/talks/blob/main/speaker-rider.md) before reaching out!